theakanksha/TestCases-mocha/README.md

-# mcr
+# Mocha Testing
-Test cases for Outliers
+Test cases for project Outliers.It explains how to write test cases on Mocha for testing.